andremann/SKG-IF/docs/source/products.rst

 Relationships
 ============

-hasAuthorship
+hasContribution
 ---------------------
-:Description: It models the authorship of the research result.
-It can also reference to the organization(s) to which the author was affiliated when generating this product.
-For this relation the author is an entity in the SKG
+:Description: It models the contribution of the research result.
+It can also reference to the organization(s) to which the :ref:`Person <Person>` was affiliated when generating this product.
+For this relation the :ref:`Person <Person>` is an entity in the SKG.
 :Use: Optional (0..*)
 :Source: research product
-:Target: authorship
+:Target: Contribution

 .. code-block:: json
    :linenos:

-    "has_authorship": {
+    "has_contribution": {
-        "researchProduct": "product_id",
+        "research_product": "product_id",
-        "authorship": "authorship_id"
+        "contribution": "contribution_id"
     }

-hasAuthorAffiliatedWith
+hasPersonAffiliatedWith
 ---------------------------
 :Description: It is a relation between the result and the organization.
-We do not know who is the :ref:`Person <Person>` involved (affiliated to the organization)
+We do not know who is the :ref:`Person <Person>` involved (affiliated to the organization).
 :Use: Optional (0..*)
 :Source: research product
 :Target: organization